SDBrett/jekyllblog/_posts/2016-11-01-turbonomic-first-impression.md

 Installing Turbonomic is about as easy and straight forward as you can get.
 Download the OVA from Turbonomics website and deploy.
 After deployment log on to the console and configure the IP addressing.
 Done, time for a beer.

 All work is done through the web UI which is functional, but not that pretty.
 There are a number of dashboards, and you can build your own as well.
-Below is an image of the default Dashboard &#8220;Assure Service Performance&#8221;
+Below is an image of the default Dashboard "Assure Service Performance&#8221;

 [![Dashboard](/assets/images/2016/10/Dashboard.png)]({{site.url}}/assets/images/2016/10/Dashboard.png)